cloudbennett/generative-ai-sagemaker-cdk-demo/README.md

 Browse to **Stable Diffusion XL 1.0** and click View notebook.
 Then click **Import notebook** in the top right.

 Go through each section of the notebook, clicking the play button in the top tool bar to step through.
+Stop at the section right before **A: Text to image**.
+This will create an endpoint you will need to reference below.

+Navigate to Endpoints in the left side panel, copy the endpoint **Name**.

 ## Install the AWS CLI and AWS CDK on your local machine